Foundations

 Longevity is not one supplement, one gadget, or one extreme protocol.
 It is a personalized, evidence-based approach that starts where your body currently needs support the most.

 That is also how I work: understand what may be going on, interpret meaningful biomarkers, and turn that into a plan that works in real life.
+And if you’re wondering how to actually implement these changes without overwhelming yourself, the strategy of changing one habit at a time is where most people find their entry point.

 My understanding of longevity